Disc Golf Workout: How to Get Fit and Improve Your Game

 Integrating Exercise into Practice Sessions

-• Alternate between throwing practice and bodyweight exercises
+• Switch between practicing throwing and doing bodyweight exercises

-• Incorporate balance exercises while waiting your turn in group practice
+• Include balance exercises while you’re waiting for your turn, during group practice.

 Fitness Benefits of Playing Disc Golf